sayaksc/codefundo-18/README.md

 * Sends instant emails to every subscribes user and emails SMS and emails to people residing (GPS Location) in that area
 * Finds nearest hositals and health centres for rescues and detects open areas to gather from GPS near the affected region

+## Real Time Values
+* Values taken from IRIS Data Services

 ## Getting Started
-* User needs to register himself/herself with the webapp
+* User needs to register himself/herself with the webapp ( http://ds.iris.edu/ds/ )
+*

 ## Technologies Used
 * Django to build webapp